-- Your GP, who may also refer you to other Specialists for advice.

-- The Practice Nurse, District Practitioner, District Nurse or Health Visitor may be able to give further advice.

-- A Continence Specialist

-or Advisor is an experienced

-Specialist Nurse, Physiotherapist

-or other Health Care Professional

-- A Urologist specialises in the branch of medicine dealing with the genitourinary system.
+- Your GP, who may also refer you to other Specialists for advice. - The Practice Nurse.
+District Practitioner, District Nurse or Health Visitor may be able to give further advice. - A Continence Specialist or Advisor is an experienced Specialist Nurse, Physiotherapist or other Health Care Professional - A Uro-Gynaecologist is a Gynaecologist who specialises in bladder problems for - A Urologist specialises in the branch of medicine dealing with the genitourinary system.

-The decision to refer you to the Urologist is usually made by your GP.
-In some areas, other professionals can make this referral.

-in your area are available from your Health Trust, Clinic or Health Centre, or GP Practice.

-There are many useful organisations which may be of further help and support, such as the Bladder and Bowel Foundation at www.bladderandbowelfoundation.org local Continence Service.
+The decision to refer you to the Uro-Gynaecologist or Urologist is usually made by your GP.
+In some areas, other professionals can make this referral Details of the services available in your area are available from your Health Trust, Clinic or Health Centre, or GP Practice.
+There are many useful organisations which may be of further help and support, such as the Bladder and Bowel Foundation at www.bladderandbowelfoundation.org Tel: 0845 345 0165 are available from your GP or local Continence Service.

-Tel: 0845 345 0165

-Details of other organisations are available from your GP or
+Details of other organisations